TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchLCDst7789Pico/Readme.md

                 Caps           Num               Scroll                  C     N     S

 Layout 2 (Config) has five additional small pad-buttons on the far right side:
 Red        Press to toggle the Math KeyPad on/off.
 Blue       Press to toggle the Macro Composition Keyboard on/off.
-Yellow  Press to toggle the Media Keypad on/off.
+Lightblue  Press to toggle the Mouse Keypad on/off.
 Grey       Press to toggle the Number Keypad on/off.
 Green      Options Pad: Config Mode - Toggle Capslock and Numlock in combinations
                         KeyBrd Mode - Direct Mode On/Off (Blue "D" indicator).
                         NumPad Mode - Switch between 3 NumPad pages.
                         Media Mode  - Switch Bass-Treble +/- or Cursor Up/Dwn Page Up/Dwn

 Layout 2 - Full Media Mode - Play Controls On - Volume Controls On - Tone Controls On
 ------------------------------------------------------------------------------------------------